You are here:

 Some children and young people find out-of-home care improves their lives by helping them to escape abuse and neglect.
 Others find being in care a frustrating and tough time, making it difficult for them to get on with their lives.

-The Children’s Guardian's Accreditation and Quality Improvement Program encourages agencies to focus their work on meeting the needs of these children and young people.
+The Children’s Guardian's accreditation process encourages agencies to focus their work on meeting the needs of these children and young people.

-Agencies must be accredited by the Children's Guardian or participating in the quality improvement program, in order to provide out-of-home care.
+Agencies must be accredited by the Children's Guardian to provide statutory out-of-home care.
 These agencies are known as designated agencies.
-Click here for a list of designated agencies in NSW.
+Here is a list of designated agencies in NSW.

 All the information and resources you will need to apply for accreditation can be found on the Application package page of this website.